ayobuenavista/ayobuenavista.github.io/static/articles/intros/Near-Intro.md

 **Block Explorer**: [https://explorer.near.org/](https://explorer.near.org/)

-**Addresses**: uses readable account IDs instead of a hash of a public key.
+**Addresses**: Uses readable account IDs instead of a hash of a public key.
 Account IDs contain a minimum length of 2 with maximum length of 64.
 Account ID consists of Account ID parts separated by "." and each part consists of lowercase alphanumeric symbols separated by either _ or -.
 Example: `app.ayobuenavista`

 **Consensus**: Sharded Proof-of-Stake with blocks constructed with a gadget called Doomslug and a slower finality gadget called Nightshade Finality Gadget.